 Fonts are supplied in the two OpenType file formats – most people tend to use the familiar .otf file, but there’s also the .ttf TrueType within downloads, though you would be hard pushed to notice any difference.
 K-Type fonts are downloaded as zipped archives, so you might need to unzip or extract the font files before installing.

 Licensed fonts may be converted for @font-face use, but K-Type does not supply webfonts since designers often prefer to choose the precise format and glyph repertoire they require.
 Free fonts must be appropriately licensed prior to webfont use.
 See Which Licence Do I Need?

 How can I get free fonts?

-Many K-Type fonts are supplied ‘free for personal use’, for use by an individual with friends and family.
+Many K-Type fonts are supplied ‘free for personal use’, for the benefit of individuals with friends and family.
 Free Fonts can be downloaded from the font page without charge and as long as they are not used for business or publicity purposes, or as webfonts, they don’t require a licence.
-Uniquely, the typeface created for this website, Sinkin Sans, and a few other fonts, have been made available totally free for all uses.
+The typeface created for this website, Sinkin Sans, and a few other fonts, have been made available totally free for all uses.

 How do I buy Pay Fonts?

 Choose the Licence you need and add it to your Shopping Cart.
 Make your payment through PayPal and you’ll then be redirected back to K-Type for a link to your download.
 You will also receive the download link via email.